 VS/UWS patients’ eyes might be in a relatively fixed position, may track moving objects (visual pursuit), or move in a completely unsynchronised manner.
 Sleep-wake cycles may resume or patients may appear to be in a state of chronic wakefulness.
 They may grind their teeth, swallow, smile, shed tears, grunt, moan, or scream without any apparent external stimulus.
 VS/UWS patients do not respond to sound, hunger, or pain.
 Patients cannot obey verbal commands and lack local motor responses.
 Additionally VS/UWS patients cannot talk in comprehensible terms and may become noisy, restless, and hypermobile.

 One of the most challenging tasks facing clinicians is that of differentiating VS/UWS from minimally conscious (MCS) states.
+These are both disorders of consciousness, so they can have similar presentations.

 Whilst neuroimaging such as MRI is widely used in assessing brain damage and functional abilities, behavioural assessment has, until now, been the “gold standard” for detecting signs of consciousness and thereby for determining diagnosis.